Heartburn During Pregnancy

-Some doctors may recommend the prescription drug sucralfate, along with lifestyle changes and nonprescription medicines, for treating GERD symptoms during pregnancy.
+Some doctors may recommend the prescription drug sucralfate, along with lifestyle changes and nonprescription medicines.

 The medicines listed below are generally safe during pregnancy.
 But talk to your doctor before you use them.